bendalby82/cfalm/README.md

 # cfalm
 Show application lifecycle metadata for all applications in a foundation
+## Dependencies
+Python 2.7.10
+Virtualenv

 ## Developing
 ### Status REST API